Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Phase Diagram for the Ferromagnetic Potts model

-\begin{lemma} The fixed points of the tree recursions, assuming $R_1\geq R_2\geq\hdots R_q$, satisfy $R_1=R_2=\hdots=R_t$ and $R_{t+1}=\hdots R_q$ for some $1\leq t\leq q$.
-It follows that $\alpha_1=\alpha_2=\hdots=\alpha_t$ and $\alpha_{t+1}=\hdots \alpha_q$. \end{lemma} \begin{proof} This follows from Lemma~\ref{hufff1}. \end{proof} \begin{remark} Two settings for $t$ in the setting of Lemma~\ref{lem:fixpoints} will be of particular interest, namely $t=1$ and $t=q$.
+\begin{lemma} The fixpoints of the tree recursions, assuming $R_1\geq R_2\geq\hdots R_q$, satisfy $R_1=R_2=\hdots=R_t$ and $R_{t+1}=\hdots R_q$ for some $1\leq t\leq q$.
+It follows that $\alpha_1=\alpha_2=\hdots=\alpha_t$ and $\alpha_{t+1}=\hdots=\alpha_q$. \end{lemma} \begin{proof} This follows from Lemma~\ref{hufff1}. \end{proof} \begin{remark} Two settings for $t$ in the setting of Lemma~\ref{lem:fixpoints} will be of particular interest, namely $t=1$ and $t=q$.
 We shall refer to the latter as the uniform fixpoint, and this corresponds to the disordered phase.
 We shall refer to fixpoints with $t=1$ as the ``majority" fixpoints.
 This class includes either one or two (depending on the value of $B$, c.f.
 Lemma~\ref{lem:numbermajority}) fixpoints where color 1 dominates and the remaining appear with equal probability.
-The ordered phases correspond to the majority fixpoint for which the ratio $R_1/R_q$ is maximum. \end{remark}
+The ordered phases correspond to the majority fixpoint for which the ratio $R_1/R_q$ is maximum (cf. the upcoming Lemma~\ref{lem:exactone}). \end{remark}

+\begin{remark} We note here that fixpoints with $t\neq q$ exist iff $B\geq \Bu$.
+In Lemma~\ref{lem:numbermajority}, we only show one side of this equivalence.
+In particular, we show that $B\geq \Bu$ implies the existence of the majority fixpoints, and this turns out to be the only ``existential" fact that is needed for the proof of Theorem~\ref{thm:Potts-diagram-detailed}.
+More precisely, in Lemmas~\ref{lem:eigenvaluesMM} and~\ref{lem:fixstablemaj}, we show that fixpoints with $t\neq 1,q$ are not attractive which in turn implies that the corresponding phases are not local maxima of $\Psi_1$ and, thus, are not dominant as well. \end{remark}